FPHL is the most common type of hair loss in women.

 What causes female pattern hair loss?

-Each strand of hair is found in a small hole (cavity) in the skin called the follicle.
+Each strand of hair, called follicle, is found in a small hole (cavity) in the skin.
 In general, baldness occurs when the hair follicle shrinks over time, resulting in shorter and thinner hair.
 Eventually, no new hair grows in the follicle, however, the follicles remain alive, suggesting that it is still possible to develop new hair.

 The pattern of female pattern baldness is not well understood, but may be related to: